-Hopefully, before starting any online venture, you’ve done some research to confirm there is an actual demand for the items you are selling.
+Hopefully, before starting any online venture, you’ve researched to confirm an actual demand for the items you are selling.

-If you need help understanding which keywords are the best ones to target, we’ve got you covered.
+If you need help understanding which keywords are the best to target, we’ve got you covered.

-Once you know which Etsy keywords to use for your listings, you need to know how to use them.
-And the two most significant factors you can control are the use of keyword phrases in your tags and title.
+Once you know which Etsy keywords to use for your listings, you must know how to use them.
+And the two most significant factors you can control are keyword phrases in your tags and title.

-For best results, it is essential to match the keyword phrases in your tags and titles.
+For best results, matching the keyword phrases in your tags and titles is essential.
 This is what’s known as using focus keywords.
 By using focus keywords on your Etsy listings, you’re telling Etsy that those keywords are the ones that best describe your listing.
 And in return, Etsy will give your listing an edge over others in search results for that phrase.

-With focus keywords and a solid conversion rate, you’ll increase your authority for that specific Etsy keywords and increase the performance of your listing.
+With focus keywords and a solid conversion rate, you’ll increase your authority for that specific Etsy keywords and improve the performance of your listing.

 It’s important to remember that you probably won’t be able to match all of your keywords in your title and tags.
 So make sure to choose the most relevant and best-performing Etsy keywords that you can find.

 Shorter keywords generate more searches and sometimes more traffic.
 Even though this sounds like a good thing, it doesn’t necessarily translate to sales.
-Long tail keywords (ones that are more descriptive) are more likely to bring sales than their shorter counterparts.
+Long tail keywords (more descriptive ones) are more likely to bring deals than shorter ones.

-This is because people who search short and more generic keywords aren’t sure what they want.
-They begin their quest for the perfect gift with generic terms.
-As they start to uncover exactly what it is that they’re looking for, their searches get more and more specific.
+This is because people searching short and generic keywords aren’t sure what they want.
+So they begin their quest for the perfect gift with generic terms.
+Then, as they start to uncover precisely what they’re looking for, their searches get more and more specific.

-This means that when they are closest to making a purchase, their searches are the most specific.
-By then, they’ve probably moved on from your listing 3 or 4 searches ago.
+This means that their searches are the most specific when they are closest to making a purchase.
+Of course, by then, they’ve probably moved on from your listing 3 or 4 searches ago.

 When creating content on Etsy, avoid being overly creative in your titles.
 Although you may be tempted to display your mental prowess by extending product names, don’t.
 You should avoid this pitfall as it is one of the common mistakes that most sellers make.

 Visitors looking for products online won’t search for unique or special names.
-For instance, if you sell paintings, it would make more sense to use words such as “acrylic canvas” in titles instead of using the name of your art.
+For instance, if you sell paintings, using words such as “acrylic canvas” in titles would make more sense instead of using the name of your art.

-Adding relevant titles and tags is a crucial step when optimizing the content on various websites and platforms.
-However, on Etsy, images are randomly accorded letters and numbers when they are uploaded.
+Adding relevant titles and tags is crucial when optimizing the content on various websites and platforms.
+However, on Etsy, images are randomly accorded letters and numbers when uploaded.
 Therefore, adding titles and tags to photos will not help your position in search results.

 You can offer an excellent product, competitive pricing, and use the sharpest listing photos… but if you’re not using good Etsy keywords, all your work is for naught.

 Everything starts with selecting the keywords you choose.
 At the end of the day, you want to be sure your keywords do two things.
-Increase the visibility of your Etsy listings and bring you more sales!
+First, increase the visibility of your Etsy listings and bring you more sales!